Karenp0145/LearnPython/README.md

 ### Email Validation
 - Checks that an email has one @ and a valid domain
 - Using a simple, organized function setup.

+## Additional Exercises

+### Anagram Grouping
+- Groups words that are anagrams by sorting letters.
+- Uses modular functions and dictionaries.

+### Email Validation
+- Checks for a single `@` and a valid domain.
+- Demonstrates string methods and function composition.

+### Run-Length Encoding (RLE)
+- Compresses strings by counting consecutive letters (e.g., `"aaabbcccc"` → `"a3b2c4"`).

+### Advanced Calculator
+- Evaluates expressions with correct operator precedence, including parentheses.
+- Handles tokenization and step-by-step evaluation using a class.